-Eligibility criteria: Applicants should be from an ethnic minority and be UK permanent residents who are eligible for domestic student status.
+To be eligible: Applicants should be from an ethnic minority.
+They need to be UK permanent residents and be eligible for domestic student status.

 This scholarship supports students from ethnic minorities living in the borough of Lambeth, London, who have received an offer at a Russell Group university.

-Eligibility criteria: Applicants should live in Lambeth and have lived in the borough for at least one year, be from a low-income household and have accepted an offer from a Russell Group university.
-There is also a separate scholarship for those who have been offered a place at a university that isn't a Russell Group university for their first degree.
-Click here for more information.
+To be eligible: Applicants should live in Lambeth and have lived in the borough for at least one year.
+They need to be from a low-income household and have accepted an offer from a Russell Group university.
+There's also a separate scholarship for those who have been offered a place at a uni that isn't in the Russell Group for their first degree.
+More information.

 Award amount: Awards are worth £1,000 per term for three years (£9,000 in total).